 I (Wilson Gramer) initially started building Wipple to learn how programming languages work.
 Every language is built to satisfy their creator's vision of a "perfect" way of expressing code — and Wipple is no exception! — but I noticed that often this perfection is tarnished by reasons of practicality or history.
-Therefore, Wipple's design philosophy is no magic: the Wipple core has no special cases and no assumptions about language constructs.
-This means you can create your own language extensions by writing plugins that will be treated with the same centrality as the standard library.
+Therefore, Wipple's design philosophy is no magic: builtin constructs are just regular functions and have no special syntax, making it easy to learn through experimentation.

 I've designed Wipple under the same assumption as Bel — "if computers were as powerful as we wanted, what would programming languages look like?"
 Wipple code is about describing your ideas more than it is about how those ideas are actually executed or represented in memory by the computer.
 Even constructs like booleans are represented using variants (sum types) in Wipple, because truth and falsehood are axioms — even if computers store them as a 1 or 0, logically they are defined in terms of their relationships to other values.

 Wipple also takes a more practical approach than purely functional languages like Haskell or Idris — even if describing side effects in terms of some kind of